The Woolwich: Demutualisation and takeover

-The Woolwich Equitable Building Society demutualised in 1997, giving up its mutual status to become a bank: Woolwich PLC was formed, giving shares to investing and borrowing members of the society, and listing on the London Stock Exchange.
+The Woolwich Equitable Building Society demutualised in 1997, giving up its mutual status to become a bank: Woolwich PLC was formed, giving the company's shares to investing and borrowing members of the society, and listing on the London Stock Exchange.

 In August 2000, Barclays took over Woolwich PLC in a £5.4bn acquisition.
 Woolwich PLC thus joined the Barclays Bank Group of companies.
 The Woolwich brand-name was retained after the acquisition, and the Woolwich head office remained in Bexleyheath, south-east London, 4.5 mi from the original office in Woolwich.

 On 28 June 2006, Barclays announced that The Woolwich was to become the Barclays UK mortgage brand, supported by Barclays branches, and that Woolwich branches would be either closed or re-branded as Barclays.

 Associated changes to call centres affected up to 1,200 jobs, mostly at The Woolwich contact centre in Clacton-on-Sea, which closed at the end of 2007.

 Although the Woolwich name lived on as the brand used for Barclays mortgages, this was discontinued in 2015.